Yugabharathi91/EXNO2DS/README.md

 ## CODING AND OUTPUT
 ```
-DONE BY : YUGABHRATHI M
+DONE BY : YUGABHARATHI M
 REG NO: 212224230314
 ```